inxomnyaa/PocketRadio/README.md

 When manually installing from source, you must install customui and libnbs virions

 ## Setup
+1. Install the .PHAR file into the "plugins" folder.

+2. Install DEVirion in the "plugins" folder. <a href="https://poggit.pmmp.io/p/DEVirion">DEVirion</a>

+3. Install libnbs into the "virions" folder. <a href="https://poggit.pmmp.io/ci/thebigsmileXD/libnbs/~/dev:10">LibNBS</a>

+4. Install customui in the "virions" folder. <a href="https://poggit.pmmp.io/ci/thebigsmileXD/customui/~/dev:37">CustomUI</a>

-1. Put your .nbs files into the generated "songs" folder and reload / restart the server
+5. Put your .nbs files into the generated "songs" folder and reload / restart the server

-2. The songs will automatically start to play when a player joins the server
+6. The songs will automatically start to play when a player joins the server

 ## Commands
 Use `/radio next` to skip the current song